With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 6. Lock Screen Limitation

 Android typically displays notifications on your lock screen by default.
-Meaning, the contents of emails or text messages can be easily visible to anyone who has access to it at that particular moment.
+Meaning, the contents of emails or text messages can be easily visible to anyone in USA who has access to it at that particular moment.

 Luckily, you can restrict how much notification information is shown on your lock screen by going to the privacy section of your Android system settings and tapping on “Notifications on the lock screen.”